 - When we are required to respond to safeguarding incidents to fulfil our safeguarding responsibilities relating to children and adults at risk, including users of the bridges.

 - When we respond to crime or terrorist-related incidents on the bridges, or for other public safety purposes.
 See our Bridging London Strategy.

-3. What personal information does City Bridge Trust collect?
+3. What personal information does City Bridge Foundation collect?